StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk.md

 #### Events

+When the Splunk events Agent check is configured, metrics will be retrieved from the configured Splunk saved search or searches.

 #### Metrics

-When the Splunk metrics Agent check is configured, metrics will be retrieved from the configured Splunk saved search or searches.
+When the Splunk metrics Agent check is configured, events will be retrieved from the configured Splunk saved search or searches.

 #### Topology

+When the Splunk Topology StackPack is installed and the Splunk topology Agent check is configured, topology will be retrieved from the configured Splunk saved search or searches.

 #### Traces